 #2.
 Cultivate New Donors for Your Nonprofit

-Raising money for charity?
+A robust fundraising strategy includes finding and cultivating new donors, which may prove more difficult in 2018.
 Learn to do more with less.
 Use these tips to leverage your limited resources to attract the donors you need to succeed.

 Start with your contacts